Duke in Venice

 Taught in English

-The program is designed to provide you with the opportunity to study aspects of Venetian art, food, and finance which have been particularly important in the shaping of European civilization.
-The city of Venice, with its scenic canals and islands, will serve as your outdoor classroom for this 4-week summer program.
+The program is designed to provide you with the opportunity to study the art of politics and the politics of art.
 Venice International University, which is located on the island of San Servolo in the spectacular Venetian lagoon, will be the site for both student residences and indoor classroom facilities.

 Program Fast Facts